pauwelcz/email_sender/README.md

 _Note:_ You can use a defined collection `postman/email_sender.postman_collection.json` to import into Postman.

-For better readability, I decided to edit the "template" `taks-icewarp.hbs` file to keep as close as possible to the original email.
+For better readability, I decided to edit the "template" `taks-icewarp.eml` file to keep as close as possible to the original email.

 Result is returned as JSON object (which is added also to queue) and status code.
 This object is not `.eml` file, but contains all necessary data for further usage.